openENTRANCE/plan4res/README.md

+# This repository is outdated.
+Please use https://github.com/plan4res

 # plan4res
 This repository contains the documentation of plan4res: how to install, how to run, as well as the workflow scripts for running plan4res:
 - documentation is in doc